29 things you didn't know you could do in America's national parks

 Watch wild, swimming horses in Maryland and Virginia

-Go on a retreat in California
+Go on a yoga retreat in California

 Camp near America's deepest lake in Oregon

-Formed 7,700 years ago, this awe-inspiring crater lake, in the aptly-named Crater Lake National Park, is the deepest in the USA.
-Surrounded by 2,000-foot-high cliffs, it's an exceptional place for hiking with spectacular views all around.
+Formed 7,700 years ago, this awe-inspiring crater lake, in the aptly-named Crater Lake National Park, is the deepest in the United States.
+Surrounded by 2,000-foot-high (610m) cliffs, it's an exceptional place for hiking with spectacular views all around.
 You can camp nearby at Lost Creek Campground which has a trail leading to the rim of the enormous crater – perfect for a sunrise hike to catch the view.

 Scuba dive through a kelp forest in California

-Sand board in Colorado
+Sand-board in Colorado

 See whales and dolphins in Alaska